Newt-OS/Loki/README.md

   - Arc Theme (https://github.com/horst3180/arc-theme)
   - Moka Icons (https://github.com/moka-project/moka-icon-theme)

-These files rely on the above software components, and are simply just configurations to bring the components together.
+The files in this repository rely on the above software components, and are simply just configurations to bring the components together.